 Homeless Veteran (HUD-Vash) Montana Rent Assistance

-The Montana Department of Commerce’s Rental Assistance Bureau provides rental support to veterans residing in Montana excluding Billings.
-Veterans Affairs Supportive Housing (VASH) Program works with HUD to providing housing and other needed services which are provided by the Department of Veterans Affairs.
+The Montana Department of Commerce’s Rental Assistance Bureau provides rental support to Montana veterans, excluding Billings.
+Veterans Affairs Supportive Housing (VASH) Program works with HUD to providing housing and other needed services, which the Department of Veterans Affairs provides.
 (HUD-Vash Vouchers)

 Four Parts of the Program

-- Tenant-based Rental Assistance (TRA) gives assistance to homeless who have found their own housing.
+- Tenant-based Rental Assistance (TRA) assists homeless who have found their own housing.
 The grant is in effect for 5 years.

 - Sponsor-based Rental Assistance (SRA) finds sponsor non-profit, mental health, and a community willing to lease to individuals in the program.
 Grants last for 5 years;

-- Project-based Rental Assistance (PRA) pays the owner of a building who will willing to lease to the homeless.
-The grants last for 5 years property owners can receive grants for 10 years, and
+- Project-based Rental Assistance (PRA) pays the owner of a building who will be willing to lease to the homeless.
+The grants last for 5 years; property owners can receive grants for 10 years, and

 - Section 8 for Single Room Occupancy (SRO) Dwellings provides grants for rental assistance.
 Assistance is provided for 10 years.